qdercon/pstpipeline/README.md

 docker pull qdercon/pstpipeline:v0.1.0
 ```

-The image contains everything required to run the Jupyter notebooks both locally or even on a cloud server (e.g., Google Cloud) in a containerised environment (i.e., local package installs etc. will not be affected).
-Specifically, it is a Linux environment with:
+The image includes everything required to run the Jupyter notebooks both locally or even on a cloud server (e.g., Google Cloud) in a containerised environment (i.e., local package installs etc. will not be affected).
+More specifically, it is a Ubuntu Linux environment containing:

 * R v4.1.2 plus all package dependencies (see "DESCRIPTION" file for full details)
 * Python v3.9.5 plus all dependencies, including rpy2 for running R code in Jupyter notebooks